Thanks to all of the new members that joined recently.

 We now offer a 3 year membership or renewal rate which includes a free t-shirt or tech volume II CD.
 The rate is $95 or $125 for members outside the USA.
 And in response to many members we now have a 3 year eMembership for $65 which also includes a free t-shirt or tech volume III CD.
 So save some money and get a free t-shirt or tech CD in the process!

-Classified ads are FREE to members but now you can add photographs of your items for sale.
-For $15 we will include a photograph of your car or item.
+Classified ads are FREE to membersand now include up to 50 words and one photograph of your car or item.
 Also the classified ads will now appear on our website and in the eEagle.

 Remember we will send out the eEagle, our email newsletter in addition to the regular Eagle for members that have given us their email address.
 Our website address is www. firebirdtaclub.com and our email address is firstname.lastname@example.org.

 The website has a "Members Only" section on the website.
 This section contains technical staff contact information, recommended repair shops, spare parts lists that members have sent in as well as complete current and past issues of the member magazine which can be viewed on-line or downloaded for printing.